• About Click&Boat

 Isola Budelli Est, Budelli Island – shared by Alban on Navily

 Continuing south, you will cross the Chiesa di Morto channel (beware of the shallow waters!) and reach the beautiful island of Budelli.
-This one is considered one of the most beautiful islands in the Mediterranean with its notorious “pink sand” beach, has only one inhabitant, its caretaker – and that since 1989!
+Often hailed as one of the Mediterranean’s most beautiful islands, it is renowned for its “pink sand” beach.
+It only has one inhabitant, its devoted caretaker since 1989!

-To explore the island, all you have to do is drop anchor in the sandy bottoms of the magnificent anchorage of Spaggia del Cavaliere.
-A natural saltwater pool, it is an unforgettable place, often overcrowded in the high season.
-The same fate is reserved for the anchorage of Isola Budelli Est that is a victim of its beauty, is often invaded by crowds of tourists.
-For this reason, it is preferable that you arrive early in the morning or after 6 p.m.
+To explore the island, all you have to do is drop anchor in the magnificent anchorage of Spiaggia del Cavaliere.
+It is an unforgettable natural saltwater pool, although it is often overcrowded in the high season.
+Therefore, to avoid the crowds, you should arrive early in the morning or after 6 p.m.

-The island of Spargi, which has the most beautiful beaches of the archipelago and is formed by famous pink granite rocks, has impressive natural wealth.
-For a moment of relaxation among rocky coves and white sand, visit the idyllic setting of the east coast of the island.
-The west coast is typically subjected to capricious winds and is much wilder.
+Spargi Island has the most beautiful beaches in the archipelago and is graced by famous pink granite rocks.
+It is a treasure trove of natural beauty.
+For moments of relaxation amidst rocky coves and white sands, journey to the idyllic east coast of the island.
+The west coast of Spargi is also uniquely beautiful with its untamed landscapes.
+However, it is subject to unpredictable winds and is much wilder.

 Caprera Island